Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Partial commutative monoids and decomposition

 In \cite{LO05} it is proved that the existence of a decomposition order is a sufficient condition for a partial commutative monoid to have unique decomposition.
-Note that since $\ord$ is a weak decomposition order on $\BPROCtn$ and $\WPROCtn$, and according to \Example{wninsufficient} these commutative monoids do not have unique decomposition, the existence of a \emph{weak} decomposition order is \emph{not} a sufficient condition for having unique decomposition; it should be supplemented with additional requirements to get a sufficient condition.
+Note that, since $\ord$ is a weak decomposition order on $\BPROCtn$ and $\WPROCtn$, and since according to \Example{wninsufficient} these commutative monoids do not have unique decomposition, the existence of a \emph{weak} decomposition order is \emph{not} a sufficient condition for having unique decomposition; it should be supplemented with additional requirements to get a sufficient condition.

-Strictness of compatibility ---which is the only difference between the notion of decomposition order of \cite{LO05} and the notion of weak decomposition order put forward here--- is used both in the proof of \emph{existence} of decompositions and in the proof that decompositions are \emph{unique}.
-We shall now first establish the existence of decompositions in $\BPROC$ and $\WPROC$ separately.
-In the next section, we shall discuss uniqueness of decompositions in $\BPROC$ and $\WPROC$.
-We shall propose a general subsidiary property that will allow us to establish uniqueness of decompositions in commutative monoids with a weak decomposition order, and establish that it holds in $\BPROC$ and $\WPROC$.
+Strictness of compatibility---which is the only difference between the notion of decomposition order of \cite{LO05} and the notion of weak decomposition order put forward here---is used in \cite{LO05} both in the proof of \emph{existence} of decompositions and in the proof that decompositions are \emph{unique}.
+Thanks to the strengthening of the Archimedean property (cf.\ \Remark{archimedean}), it is possible to establish the existence of decompositions in partial commutative monoids endowed with a weak decomposition order.